This information is intended for use by health professionals

 Triazolobenzodiazepines (e.g. alprazolam, midazolam, triazolam)

 When midazolam was co-administered with clarithromycin tablets (500 mg twice daily), midazolam AUC was increased 2.7-fold after intravenous administration of midazolam and 7-fold after oral administration.
 Concomitant administration of oral midazolam and clarithromycin should be avoided.
 If intravenous midazolam is co-administered with clarithromycin, the patient must be closely monitored to allow dose adjustment.
+Active substance delivery of midazolam via oromucosal route, which could bypass pre-systemic elimination of the active substance, will likely result in a similar interaction to that observed after intravenous midazolam rather than oral administration.
 The same precautions should also apply to other benzodiazepines that are metabolised by CYP3A, including triazolam and alprazolam.
 For benzodiazepines which are not dependent on CYP3A for their elimination (temazepam, nitrazepam, lorazepam), a clinically important interaction with clarithromycin is unlikely.

 There have been post-marketing reports of drug interactions and central nervous system (CNS) effects (e.g. somnolence and confusion) with the concomitant use of clarithromycin and triazolam.
 Monitoring the patient for increased CNS pharmacological effects is suggested.